ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 ### Name
 {: #veeam_ordering-name}

-Specify a unique name for this service instance.
+Specify a name for this service instance.
 The name must be unique across all Veeam service instances and all instances in the {{site.data.keyword.cloud}} account.

 ### Deployment type
 {: #veeam_ordering-depl-type}